 State Program Equipment Presentation

-CPUC Representative, Tyrone Chin, began his presentation by explaining that CD visited the websites of other state’s distribution programs to see how they were structured, if they had any eligibility requirements and what kind of equipment was offered.
+CPUC Representative, Tyrone Chin, began his presentation by explaining that CD visited the websites of other states’ distribution programs to see how they were structured, if they had any eligibility requirements and what kind of equipment was offered.
 They found that 42 states have equipment distribution programs.

 Many state programs, about 53 percent, have eligibility requirements such as an annual income level or have established a federal poverty level equal to 200 or 300 percent.
 33 percent of state programs have no income eligibility requirement and 14 percent or about six states do not have an equipment distribution program at all.

 In California, the equipment provided to the consumer is considered a long-term loan.
 If the equipment is no longer needed, or the consumer moves out of state, the equipment must be returned.
 Other state programs provide equipment where the user owns the device, so the consumer is then responsible for any maintenance, damage, or repairs.
 Another distribution method is through a voucher system.
-A coupon is provided to the consumer and they choose equipment from a website or through an application, and it will show you the value of the voucher that can be applied.
+A coupon is provided to the consumer, and they choose equipment from a website or through an application, and it will show you the value of the voucher that can be applied.
 In most cases, the voucher will cover the cost of the device by 90 or 100 percent.
 45 percent of states provide equipment on loan, 17 percent provide an ownership model where the users own the device, 12 percent have a voucher system and 12 percent have both an own and a loan model.

 Tyrone then moved on to discuss state program administration.
 In California, the CPUC hired CCAF, a non-profit organization, to run the Program.
 Other states run the program through their Public Utilities Commission (PUC), and yet other states have a shared program where the PUC runs the program with help administering by a nonprofit.
 45 percent of programs are administered by the State PUC, 29 percent are administered by a nonprofit, four percent by a university, two percent by both the state and a nonprofit, two percent by a telecommunications provider, and two percent by a contractor.